History of African Americans in San Antonio: Other historically black schools

-Religion
+Notable Locations

+Mount Zion First Baptist Church

-Mount Zion First Baptist Church is an historic African American church located at 333 Martin Luther King Drive in San Antonio, Texas.
+Mount Zion First Baptist Church is a historic African American church located at 333 Martin Luther King Drive in San Antonio, Texas.
 Founded in 1871 by former slaves, the church has since provided ministerial services to thousands and played a major role in the Civil Rights Movement of the city.
 In 1949 the Reverend Claude Black Jr. became pastor and lead the church to national prominence in the National Baptist Convention.
 Pastor Black who would become a Civil Rights icon and city councilman would invite figures controversial at the time to speak from his pulpit.
 Some of those would include Thurgood Marshall, Adam Clayton Powell Jr., Azie Taylor Morton, Percy Sutton, Barbara Jordan and others.
 The church created the city's first black owned credit union as well as Project Free, a program dedicated to assisting the poor and the elderly.
 The church was burned down by arson in 1974, but rebuilt the following year.

 Tourism

 Over twenty million tourists visit San Antonio and its attractions every year, contributing substantially to its economy, primarily due to The Alamo and the River Walk.
-San Antonio also became one of the destination vacations for African Americans.
-There are also fun activities for Black residents and visitors in San Antonio, such as Six Flags Fiesta Texas, and Sea World San Antonio.
+Additional attractions that draw tourism include Six Flags Fiesta Texas and Sea World San Antonio.

-Events and recreation
+Events, culture, and recreation

 Notable African-American cultural point of interest includes the San Antonio African American Community Archive & Museum.

-Juneteenth

-Juneteenth is an annual celebration, Texas holiday. recognizing the emancipation of black slaves in Texas.
-President Lincoln signed the Emancipation Proclamation and published it on January 1, 1863, but it was not abided by in Texas until June 19, 1865.
-Texas was the last Confederate state with institutional slavery until June 19, 1865 following the announcement of General Order No. 3 by Union Army General Gordon Granger, proclaiming freedom for enslaved people in Texas.
-Over the next few years, African-American populations across Texas collected money to buy property dedicated to Juneteenth celebrations.

-The State of Texas made Juneteenth a holiday at the state level after 2007, Al Edwards, a member of the Texas House of Representatives from Houston, proposed it as a bill.
-As of 2021 Juneteenth became a Federal holiday; 70+ years after slavery legally ended, and African Americans still are being treated less than.

 MLK March

-In 1987, the City of San Antonio’s Martin Luther King, Jr. Commission held its first official march, building on marches that have occurred since 1968.
+In 1987, the City of San Antonio's Martin Luther King, Jr. Commission held its first official march, building on marches that have occurred since 1968.
 The event typically draws more than 300,000 participants and is one of the largest in the United States.

-San Antonio Black Restaurant Week
+Black Restaurant Week San Antonio

-San Antonio is renowned for its food trucks, restaurants and cuisines and black owned restaurants play a large part in the annual event.
-San Antonio Black Restaurant Week will showcase food trucks and Black-owned businesses such as health and wellness, catering and event planning companies.
+Black Restaurant Week San Antonio (BRWSA) is an annual, week-long event that first occurred in 2019.
+During BRWSA, local restaurants offer specials and curated dining experiences, and attendees can watch live cooking competitions.
+The celebration recognizes the contributions made to San Antonio culinary culture by Black restaurants and business owners.
+BRWSA donates a portion of proceeds annually to local charities such as the San Antonio Food Bank.